BA (Honours) Digital Media Production

 On this course you have the opportunity to take a one-year paid work placement in year three.
 Placements allow you to apply your learning, develop new and existing skills, increase your industry knowledge and experience, and be more attractive to potential employers.

-Throughout the course you design and produce new media products and work on multidisciplinary creative projects in film, animation and games.
+Throughout the course you design and produce new media products and work on multidisciplinary live creative projects in film, animation, games and interactive media.
 You learn how to manage creative teams successfully and develop skills in project management.
 These key skills prepare you for a career in the creative digital industries through building your confidence, interpersonal and communication skills.
+You also gain valuable experience working in real-world external client based projects, helping to build a range of professional digital media products.

 To allow you to demonstrate your skills and achievements, you build a portfolio of work as a showcase for potential clients and employers.